oliviawestmacottssw/SSW.Rules.Content/rules/dones---do-you-reply-done-and-delete-the-original-email/rule.md

 ### Tip 12: Remember to thank people - don't be too brief and icy

 When replying 'Done' for a bug or issue someone reported, remember to thank the person for taking the time to send it.
-A short "Thank you for reporting this" helps to make your 'Done' warmer.​
+A short "Thank you for reporting this" helps to make your 'Done' warmer.